What’s on in Sydney in October

 Spring is in full bloom in Sydney in October, and the weather is lovely and warm, but not hot.
-Daylight saving beginning on 6 October in 2024, makes the days longer, giving you more time to get out and explore.
+Daylight saving, beginning on 5 October in 2025, makes the days longer, giving you more time to get out and explore.

 The first Monday in October is a public holiday, Labour Day, which honours the mid-19th-century fight for an 8-hour working day.

-While each year varies we had nine days of rain in October 2023
+While each year varies we had two days of rain in October 2024

 We update this page as new events are made available to us.
 If you would like to have your event added, please send us an email.